afelps/nvim-config/README.md

-# AFelps's Nvim configuartion
+# AFelps's Nvim configuration

 This is a repo to store some neovim configuration files.

 ## Requirements

-There are some requiremnts for getting the configuration to work:
+There are some requirements for getting the configuration to work:

-- intall the `vim-plug` plug manager for vim.
+- install the `vim-plug` plug manager for vim.
 Details [here](https://github.com/junegunn/vim-plug)
 - you should have `node 10+`
 - apparently you should have `yarn` aswell
 - obviously you should have `neovim`